 That said, you can start to see a difference between Bluehost and HostGator on “bonus hosting features.”

-HostGator offers bonus features such as marketing credits for AdWords, Bing, etc. They offer free shared SSL and free business toll-free phone number for your business.
+HostGator offers bonus features such as marketing credits for Google Ads, Bing, etc. They offer free shared SSL and free business toll-free phone number for your business.

-Bluehost offers bonus features such as additional marketing credits and free consultant time who will help set things up for you.
+Bluehost offers bonus features such as additional marketing credits and free consultant time with someone who will help set things up for you.
+Their onboarding is more focused on beginners than HostGator.

 The core job of a web host goes beyond simply storing and delivering files to your website visitors.
 You’ll also want your web host to deliver the files quickly.